Looking for ways to grow your email list?

 Pop-ups are a proven way to grab your site visitors’ attention and get them signing up for your newsletter.
 As the Conversion Conference blog points out,

 “[Pop-up] forms are a lot like Justin Bieber: You either love ‘em, or hate ‘em, but lately you see ‘em everywhere—because they still pull in big crowds.”

 Pop-ups are most annoying when they instantly display just as you’ve landed on a site—you haven’t had a chance to actually explore the site and decide if you want more of what they offer in your inbox!

-So before you deploy a pop-up on your site, consider how you want to implement.
+So before you deploy a pop-up on your site, consider how you want to implement it.
 Think about how visitors use your site and consider adding a pop-up that appears based on exit intent or some other user behavior.

 If you have a really useful or popular page (you can check this using Google Analytics), then you shouldn’t let that opportunity go to waste if you want to grow your email list.
 Embedding your email sign-up form within the content could be a savvy move.